 |PC control||Remote control via RS-232 or Ethernet; proprietary ASCOM driver or Meade compatible protocol; update of firmware and orbital elements of comets, asteroids and artificial satellites via RS-232 or Ethernet; virtual control panel via RS-232 or Ethernet.
 Wi-Fi included to control the mount via Tablet, Smartphone etc.|

-The GM4000 Mounts is available in a special version for very low temperature operations: ask our team if interested.
+The GM4000 Mount is available in a special version for very low temperature operations.

 The GM4000 Mounts is available in a special 48 V version in order to reach a faster slewing speed of 12°/sec: ask our team if intereseted.

 GM4000 HPS II Mount including: